tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/create_bodies/create_bodies_from_settings.rst

 ===========================================

-Once all settings for the bodies are defined as described in :ref:`create_celestial_body_settings`, the bodies are created and linked as shown in the example below:
+Once all settings for the bodies are defined as described in :ref:`create_celestial_body_settings`, the bodies are created and linked as shown in the example below, using the :func:`~tudatpy.numerical_simulation.environment_setup.create_system_of_bodies` function:

     .. tabs::